 • Subsequent criminal convictions

-The Process
+The Expungement Process in Pennsylvania

 When the process of expungement begins, the individual must fill out a Request for Individual Access and Review (form SP 4-170).
-This needs to be mailed to the Pennsylvania State Police with a copy of the individual’s government-issued photo ID, a legal affidavit or letter or representation, and a certified check for $20.
+This needs to be mailed to the Pennsylvania State Police with a copy of the individual’s government-issued photo ID, a legal affidavit or letter of representation, and a certified check for $20.
 Once this is done, they will receive their full arrest record in the mail.
 The individual must then consult with the Clerk of Courts in the county where they committed the crime they were arrested for to petition the court for expungement.
 If the court approves, the order will be signed by a Judge and sent to the state police to conclude the process.

 Contact our Firm